slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 /opt/ros/jazzy/share/depthai_ros_driver/launch
 ```
 **Note:**
+- Trying to view _PointCloud2_ in _RViz2_ causes **~800 MBits/sec load** on your network.
+If it goes between RPi and Desktop - try Ethernet cable, not WiFi first.
 - Luxonis uses custom messages (depthai_ros_msgs/msg/*) which don't seem to have corresponding RViz2 plugins.
 - at this time Luxonis code wrongly places 2D values _in millimeters_ into 3D boundary box topics ("bbox").
 This makes proper 3D visualization using *vision_msgs_rviz_plugins* impossible: